odino/odino.github.com/source/_posts/2012-07-26-bootstrap-of-a-travis-ci-test-machine.markdown

 ---
 layout: post
 title: "Bootstrap of a Travis-CI test-machine"
-date: 2012-07-26 21:16
+date: 2012-07-27 07:00
 comments: true
-categories: [testing]
+categories: [testing, github]
-published: false
 ---

-[Travis-CI]() is an awesome open source service which makes continuos integration really easy in the context of *github-hosted* projects.
+[Travis-CI](http://travis-ci.org/) is an awesome open source service which makes continuos integration really easy in the context of *github-hosted* projects.

 <!-- more -->

-It's not like travis is only limited to github projects (verify), but you can get the best of it using its github integration.

-Developing Orient, I found out about Travis when one of the 3 active guys actively collaborating to the project, [Daniele]() created his own fork of the library to create the CI environment on Travis.
+Developing Orient, I found out about Travis when one of the 3 active guys actively collaborating to the project, [Daniele](https://github.com/nrk) created his own fork of the library to create the CI environment on Travis.

 ## More than testing

-Travis doesnt only provide a machine in which you can continuosly running tests, it gives you a **free** VM which you can freely manage in the context of testing an application.

-Ok, they don't actually give you a VM, but they provide you an **environment** which gets bootstrapped following your indications and executes the tasks that **you**
+Travis doesn't only provide a machine in which you can continuosly running tests, it gives you a **free** VM which you can **freely** manage in the context of testing an application: although they don't actually give you a "real" VM, they provide you an **temporary VM** which gets bootstrapped following your indications and executes the tasks that **you**
 indicate: in that sense, Travis gives you VMs *on-demand*.

-So think about it: it's not only about testing, it's about having an environment ready to do anything you want for your own project.
+So think about it: it's not only about testing, it's about having an environment ready to do anything you want for your own project, like running reports.

 ## A real world example

-For [Orient](), Daniele managed to setup a quite clever bootstrap script.
+For [Orient](http://github.com/congow/Orient), Daniele managed to setup a quite clever bootstrap script.

 We have a quite comprehensive test-suite which you can